backstage/backstage/beps/00010-event-auditor/README.md

    * @public
    */
   getActorId(request?: Request): Promise<string | undefined>;

   /**
-   * Generates the audit event details to place in the metadata argument of the logger *
-   * Secrets in the metadata field and request body, params and query field should be redacted by the user before passing in the request object
-   * @public
-   */
-  createAuditEventDetails(
-    options: AuditEventDetailsOptions,
-  ): Promise<AuditEventDetails>;

-  /**
    * Generates an Audit Event and logs it at the level passed by the user.